 Maintaining healthy internal communication has never been more important than it is today.

-In times like these, it’s only natural that employees feel disengaged and carry a lot of questions in their minds.
+Amid a looming recession and layoffs, it’s only natural that employees feel disengaged and carry a lot of questions in their minds.

 1. Anonymous Q&A: Create a safe space for your employees to ask questions